artplay254/artplay254/README.md

 - 👦 Teenage developer passionate about growth and learning
 - 🏠 Living in Lipetsk, Russia
-- 🌍 Dreaming of moving to Norway 🇳🇴
+- 🌍 I’m inspired by Norway’s tech scene and outdoor culture — that’s where I want to build my future
 - 💪 I love sports, parkour, 5am cold showers, and pushing limits
 - 💡 Passionate about building, creating, and learning every day
 - 🐧 Using Arch Linux, btw